Richard Harding (forger): Court case

 Justice Heath told the jury ‘there could be no doubt’ of Harding's guilt and they found Richard Harding guilty and he was sentenced to death by simple hanging at the age of 35.

 Execution

 Contemporary newspapers of the time had made unsuccessful attempts to secure a reprieve for Harding.
 On 13 November 1805, Richard Harding's execution took place in the Old Bailey, by the hangman, William Brunskill.

 Aftermath

 An account of the Court case against Harding was reported in the ‘Imperial Weekly Gazette’ published at 45, Old Bailey.
 The Forgery, Abolition of Punishment of Death Act 1832 was an Act of Parliament of the United Kingdom of Great Britain and Ireland, which abolished the death penalty for all offences of forgery, except for forging wills and certain powers of attorney.
 These exceptions were abolished under the Forgery Act 1837.
+In July 1960, the duties and taxes for the Ace of Spades was discontinued by the United Kingdom; however, the extravagant decoration on the Ace of Spades remains to this day.